Skip to main content

 print(response.text)

-Now that we've learned how to register sites, let's continue by registering flexible resources for this site.
+Now that we've learned how to register and understand the status of sites, let's continue by registering flexible resources for this site.